 - Your opening and closing hours

-- Images of your location and products or services
+- Images of your location and classes or services

 You may also want to claim your short URL.